HIFU Treatment for Prostate Cancer

 Success rates

-Cancer control
+Cancer control at 5 years:

-88% needed no further treatment after HIFU
+88% needed no further radical treatment

-Urinary continence
+Urinary continence:

-Mr Marc Laniado MRI US Fusion technology and focal therapy success rates
+Mr Marc Laniado: MRI US Fusion technology and focal therapy success rates

 Playlist